-Shaun King Talks Ahmaud Arbery Killing, Takes Deep Dive Into His Involvement During Livestream
+Shaun King Talks Ahmaud Arbery Killing, Takes Deep Dive Into His Involvement

 But King said something about seeing the mugshots did not seem to ease his anger.
 He noted, however, that it first takes an arrest before you can ever secure a conviction and acknowledged, “This is a start.”

 What brought King some sense of release, he expressed to viewers, was a text message shared with him by S. Lee Merritt, one of the attorneys representing Arbery’s family.
 Merritt and King have been working closely together to raise public awareness of the events surrounding Arbery’s death.
-In the text, Wanda Cooper-Jones, Arbery’s mother, extended her thanks for Merritt and King for their help, and expressed that she is relieved and tired.
+In the text, Wanda Cooper-Jones, Arbery’s mother, extended her thanks for Merritt and King for their help, and expressed that she is “relieved and tired.”

 Speaking directly to the momentum the case was able to gain recently, King highlighted the impact of public awareness and organized action.